grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 3.  **Remove the hinge screws –** Use your finger to hold the back of the kickstand behind the hinge.
 Using a 3IP (Torx-Plus) driver, remove one screw from each hinge.
-Ensure screws do not fall into the hinge opening.
+Ensure screws don't fall into the hinge opening.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image3.png" alt-text="A camera on a metal hinge.":::